 “PostgreSQL's planner is currently not very smart about such cases.”

 This problem arises any time a query uses a function or operator on a column.
 (Operators are just syntactic sugar for functions.*) If your query references

 f(x), you must include

 x in your index to get an index-only scan.
-This isn’t a random hack; it's the suggested workaround for this issue in
+This isn’t a random hack; it's the suggested workaround for this issue in the Postgres docs.

 However, in our case,